 Individual states may have requirements that modify or supplement the NAIC Annual Statement Instructions.
-NAIC codification became effective in 2001.
-Individual states may not have adopted all provisions of the Instructions as made effective by the NAIC in 2001.
-The actuary may wish to refer to the Academy's most recent Property/Casualty Loss Reserve Law Manual for guidance on these points.
+NAIC codification became effective in 2001; individual states may not, however, have adopted all provisions of the Instructions as made effective by the NAIC in 2001.
+The actuary is encouraged to refer to the Academy's most recent Property/Casualty Loss Reserve Law Manual for guidance on these points.